tuzig/www.terminal7.dev/content/posts/typescript_vite_n_vitest.md

 It took the better part of two weeks, but it was worth it Terminal7 now enjoys a more descriptive TypeScript, an ultra-fast development server and test runner.
-The dev environment has less dependecies and configuration files are slick.
+The dev environment has less dependencies and configuration files are slick.
 In the process I gathered a better perspective of the yacks I still have to shave and debt I need to clear.

 It wasn't painless and I suspect that like all javascript tools of the past, vite will not age well.
-I'd recommend switching only for those project with good reasons - either before a deep refactor or in the unfutunate event when contributers hate the current tools.
+I'd recommend switching only for those project with good reasons - either before a deep refactor or in the unfortunate event when contributors hate the current tools.